 - Bring the milk to the boil in a separate pan.

 - While continuously whisking, slowly pour in the milk into the eggs & sugar mixture.
-You don't want to cook the eggs which is why you should pour slowly and continue whisking, to distribute the heat.
+This ensures you don't accidentally cook the eggs.

-- Take the egg mixture from the heat and mix in strawberry puree.
-Since the egg mixture is hot, the gelatin will dissolve.
+- Take the mixture from the heat and mix in the strawberry puree with gelatin.

-- Leave to cool down to room temperature, you can place it in the fridge if you want.
+- Leave to cool down to room temperature.

-- Once the mixture has cooled down to room temperature (and not sooner!) whip up the cream until you've got firm peaks.
+- Once the mixture has cooled down to room temperature (and not sooner!) whip the cream using an electric mixer until you've got firm peaks.

-- Add about a third of the mousse on top of the cake.
+- Add about a third of the mousse on top of the bottom cake layer.
 The layer should be about the same thickness as the cake.

-- Once it looks firm enough, take the cake from the fridge and add the second half of the cake on top.
+- Once your mousse is firm enough (this will take 1-2 hours depending on your gelatin and fridge temperature) take the cake + mousse from the fridge and add the top half of the cake.

-- Place the whole covered cake back in the fridge too continue to set.
+- Place the cake back in the fridge to continue to set and firm up.